 cStor is the recommended storage engine in OpenEBS. cStor was originally introduced in OpenEBS 0.7 release and has been tested well in the community and in production deployments.
 The primary function of cStor is to serve the iSCSI block storage using the underlying disks in a cloud native way. cStor is a very light weight and feature rich storage engine.
-It provides enterprise grade features such as synchrous data replication, snapshots, clones, thin provisioning of data, high resiliency of data, data consistency and on-demand increase of capacity or performance.
+It provides enterprise grade features such as synchronous data replication, snapshots, clones, thin provisioning of data, high resiliency of data, data consistency and on-demand increase of capacity or performance.

 When the stateful application desires the storage to provide high availability of data, cStor is configured to have 3 replicas where data is written synchronously to all the three replicas.
 As shown below, the cStor target is replicating the data to Node1 (R1), Node3(R2) and Node4(R3).
-The data is written to the three repicas before the response is sent back to the application.
-It is important to note that the replicas R1, R2 and R3 are copies of the same data written to by the target, data is not striped across replicas or across nodes.
+The data is written to the three replicas before the response is sent back to the application.
+It is important to note that the replicas R1, R2 and R3 are copies of the same data written by the target, data is not striped across replicas or across nodes.

 cStor has two main components:

-(b) cStor Target Pods: When a cStor Volume is provisioned, it creates a new cStor Target Pod that is responsible for exposing the iSCSI LUN. cSTor Target Pod receives the data from the workloads, and then passes it on to the respective cStor Volume Replicas (on cStor Pools). cStor Target Pod handles the synchronous replication and quorum management of its replicas.
+(b) cStor Target Pods: When a cStor Volume is provisioned, it creates a new cStor target pod that is responsible for exposing the iSCSI LUN. cStor target pod receives the data from the workloads, and then passes it on to the respective cStor Volume Replicas (on cStor Pools). cStor target pod handles the synchronous replication and quorum management of its replicas.

 A cStor pool is local to a node in OpenEBS.
 A pool on a node is an aggregation of set of disks which are attached to that node.
 A pool contains replicas of different volumes, with not more than one replica of a given volume.
-OpenEBS scheduler at run time decides to schedule a replica in a pool according to a policy.
+OpenEBS scheduler at run time decides to schedule replica in a pool according to the policy.
 A pool can be expanded dynamically without affecting the volumes residing in it.
 An advantage of this capability is the thin provisioning of cStor volumes.
 A cStor volume size can be much higher at the provisioning time than the actual capacity available in the pool.

 Benefits of a cStor pool

-Aggregation of disks to increase the available capacity and/or performance on demand
+- Aggregation of disks to increase the available capacity and/or performance on demand.

-Thin provisioning of capacity.
-Volumes can be allocated more capacity than what is available in the node
+- Thin provisioning of capacity.
+Volumes can be allocated more capacity than what is available in the node.

-When the pool is configured in mirror mode, High Availability of storage is achieved when disk loss happens
+- When the pool is configured in mirror mode, High Availability of storage is achieved when disk loss happens.

 Relationship between cStor volumes and cStor pools